-- THERE ARE NO EXTRA CREDIT assignments - 35% of course grade from lab performance: - 30%: Lab and Field Exercises, attendance, punctuality, participation in lab and field, and attitude. - 70%: Exams and quizzes, - THERE ARE NO EXTRA CREDIT assignments - Points will be deducted: - Lab assignments turned in late without an extension. - Missing lab without giving notice and valid excuse. - Leaving lab or the field early without completing and turning in the exercise. - Forgetting to bring the reader to lab more than twice. 🙁 - You will receive one course grade for the lecture and lab combined.
-The lecture will count for 65% of your final grade and the lab will count for 35% of your final grade.
-You must receive a passing grade in both the lecture and the lab in order to pass the course. - Exams, quizzes, assignments, and course grade will be determined using the following scale: Please do not ask if grades are curved 100-90% A to A-; 89-80% B+ to B-; 79-66% C+ to C-; 65-55% D+ to D-; < 55% F
+- 65% of course grade from lecture performance: - Exams and Quizzes - Possible assignments in a quiz format on Canvas - Attendance, punctuality, participation, and attitude are considered. - THERE ARE NO EXTRA CREDIT assignments - 35% of course grade from lab performance: - 30%: Lab and field exercises, attendance, punctuality, participation in lab and field. - 70%: Exams and guizzes - THERE ARE NO EXTRA CREDIT assignments - Points will be deducted: - Lab assignments turned in late without an extension. - Missing lab without giving notice and valid excuse. - Leaving lab or the field early without completing and turning in the exercise. - Forgetting to bring the lab reader to lab more than twice. 😌 - You will receive one course grade for the lecture and lab combined.
+The lecture will count for 65% of your final grade and the lab will count for 35% of your final grade. - You must receive a passing grade in both the lecture and the lab in order to pass the course. - Exams, quizzes, and course grade will be determined using the following scale: Please do not ask if grades are curved 100-90% A to A-; 89-80% B+ to B-; 79-66% C+ to C-; 65-55% D+ to D-; < 55% F